Panchal-Parth/Tic-Tac-Toe/README.md

 - Enter the row and column numbers where you want to place your mark ('X' or 'O').
 - The game checks after each move for winning combinations.
 - The game ends when one player wins or when all positions are filled without a winner, resulting in a tie.

+## Find a bug?
+   If you found an issue and would like to submit an improvement to this project to this project, please submit an issue using the issues tab above.
+If you would like to submit a PR with a fix, reference the issue you created!